Social structure of China: Song dynasty

 During the Song dynasty social strata were clearly divided and enforced by the law.
-At the bottom of the pyramid were the commoners who were categorized into two groups: Fangguo Hu (city dwellers) and Xiangcun Hu (rural population).
+At the bottom of the pyramid were the commoners, who were categorized into two groups: Fangguo Hu (city dwellers) and Xiangcun Hu (rural population).
 Fangguo Hu and Xiangcun Hu had ranks.
 The first rank, commoners (both Fangguo and Xiangcun), were the wealthiest.
 The ranks of commoners could change over time, as one who acquired more wealth could be promoted to a higher rank.

 On the other hand, gentry and government officials were not commoners.
 They and their families belong to Guan Hu (Gentry).
-Guan Hu was not an exclusive social stratum like European nobility; by participating and passing the imperial exam, one can be qualified as a member of Guan Hu.
-In addition, relatives of a government official can become a Guan Hu through the system of En Yin.
+Guan Hu was not an exclusive social stratum like European nobility; by participating and passing the imperial exam, one could be qualified as a member of Guan Hu.
+In addition, relatives of a government official can become Guan Hu through the system of En Yin.
 In some rarer cases, a commoner can become Guan Hu by donating a large amount of money, grain, or industrial materials to the imperial court.
 In 1006, Guan Hu accounted for 1.3% of the entire population.
 The percentage of Guan Hu increased to 2.8% by the year 1190.
-The growing population of Guan Hu was partly due to the system of En Yin which allows a relatively easy entry into the stratum of Guan Hu.
+The growing population of Guan Hu was partly due to the system of En Yin which allowed a relatively easy entry into the stratum of Guan Hu.